Mueller issues Steve Bannon subpoena in special counsel Russia probe

 Bannon also said that Trump Jr. would be cracked “like an egg on live TV” in any possible public testimony about the situation.

-The president issued a multi-paragraph blistering takedown of Bannon, who left his White House post in August, suggesting that “sloppy Steve” Bannon had “lost his mind,” seeking to distance himself from the former chief strategist.
+The president issued a multi-paragraph, blistering takedown of Bannon, who left his White House post in August, suggesting that “sloppy Steve” Bannon had “lost his mind,” seeking to distance himself from his former chief strategist.

 “Steve Bannon has nothing to do with me or my presidency,” Trump said in the statement.
 “When he was fired, he not only lost his job, he lost his mind.”